CNM07/njerimacharia.github.io/project9.md

 With relationships established, DAX measures were created to support dynamic reporting. **DAX (Data Analysis Expressions)** is a formula language used in Power BI to create calculated measures and columns.
 Unlike SQL, which performs aggregations at the database level, DAX calculations are evaluated dynamically based on **filter context** - meaning results change automatically depending on slicers, visuals, drilldowns, or report interactions.

-Below is a sample DAX measure
+Below is a sample DAX measure:

 **Repeat Customers**